 You are probably familiar with the average GPS device; maybe it’s a Garmin, a Navman or even a smartphone running something like Google Maps.
 You have a rough idea how it works — it navigates you to your destination with helpful, turn-by-turn directions from your current location.
 Easy, right?

 But maybe a friend has mentioned that your business could benefit from telematics.
 Telewhat?
-And is it related to the GPS unit you currently use?
+What is telematics, and is it related to the GPS unit you currently use?

 Your friend is right — telematics could help your business.
 It has helped lots of fleets save on fuel, maintenance and compliance costs while improving efficiency and productivity.
 It can also provide reliable navigation for your drivers.